Still have questions? Leave a comment

 Add your raw data in the Appendices section and refer to it whenever required.
 Remember to use symbols and units of measurement correctly.

-The aluminum alloys tested have varying degrees of resistance to corrosion.
+The aluminum alloys tested have varying degrees of corrosion resistance.
 Table 1 shows the corrosion rates for each sample, calculated as the percentage weight loss over the duration of the experiment.

 Table 1: Corrosion rates for aluminum alloy samples